NeurodataWithoutBorders/nwb_hackathons/HCK14_2022_Seattle/README.md

 ## What to bring?

 * Create the outline for your project at the hackathon.
 For further details and instructions on how to create a project, see [here](projects/README.md)
 * Bring your laptop with appropriate software installed.
-For instructions on how to install PyNWB, see [http://pynwb.readthedocs.io/en/latest/getting_started.html#installation](http://pynwb.readthedocs.io/en/latest/getting_started.html#installation)
+For instructions on how to install PyNWB, see [the PyNWB documentation](http://pynwb.readthedocs.io/en/latest/getting_started.html#installation).
+For instructions on how to install MatNWB, see [the MatNWB documentation](https://github.com/NeurodataWithoutBorders/matnwb/blob/master/README.md)

 ## Objective